xuanyuanss/Blobifier_X/README.md

 # Blobifier_X
-## A variant of a Blobifier--No need for a lifting gantry
+## A variant of Blobifier--No need for a lifting gantry

 Although its physical structure is completely different from Blobifier, it only refers to its nozzle flushing idea, while making targeted modifications in the software part.
 For the original Blobifier, please go here [Blobifier](https://github.com/Dendrowen/Blobifier).